 Plus, if you find that you’re better able to update, manage and create a beautiful user experience with Showit, your SEO will improve.
 Google likes websites that people like exploring.
 (As opposed to a clunky, hard-to-use website that you can hardly work your way around.)

-These are my favorite places to buy Showit website templates.
+These are my favorite places to buy Showit website templates — in no particular order.